by Bejammin2000, Doc Quantum, and Christine Nightstar

 Upset, Gypsy stormed away from the laughing emotion-manipulator, rushing past a table so fast that she disturbed the card game being played between the Icicle, Heatmonger, and Vengeance.

-“Hey!” shouted Heatmonger, the neo-Nazi former member of the Aryan Nation. (*)
+“Hey!” shouted the blonde Heatmonger, the neo-Nazi former member of the Aryan Nation. (*) Having dropped her cards, she quickly picked them up with her bionic right arm.

 [(*) Editor’s note: See All-Star Squadron: The World on Fire Again.]